List of The Goodies episodes

-The Goodies is a British television comedy series shown in the 1970s and early 1980s, which starred Tim Brooke-Taylor, Graeme Garden and Bill Oddie.
+The Goodies is a British television comedy series shown in the 1970s and early 1980s, starring Tim Brooke-Taylor, Graeme Garden and Bill Oddie.
 The series, which combines surreal sketches and situation comedy, was broadcast by the BBC, initially on BBC2 but soon repeated on BBC1, from 1970 until 1980.
 The final seven-episode series was made by LWT and shown on ITV in 1981–1982.

-Since the death of Tim Brooke-Taylor from COVID-19 complications on 12 April 2020, Graeme Garden and Bill Oddie are the two surviving cast members.
+Since the deaths of Tim Brooke-Taylor on 12 April 2020 and Bill Oddie on 25 July 2026, Graeme Garden is the only surviving member of the trio.